BTO Urban League guidelines

 NB Urban Sprint or middle distance events may also be included in the SOUL series to provide variety and increase geographic spread.
 In these events distances will be relevant to the discipline.

-In addition to the BOF guidelines the following guidance is provided to SOUL series organisers regarding junior courses, with the aim of informing parents.
+In addition to the BOF guideline the following guidance is provided to SOUL series organisers regarding junior courses, with the aim of informing parents.

 - In line with BOF guidance on shadowing, juniors being shadowed on junior courses shall remain competitive for the SOUL series.
-Note that the guidance for any individual SOUL event may require shadowed juniors to declare themselves as non-competitive for the purposes of the event, but that will not prevent them from gaining the appropriate SOUL points.
+Note It is possible that the guidance for any individual SOUL event may require shadowed juniors to declare themselves as non-competitive for the purposes of the event, but that will not prevent them from gaining the appropriate SOUL points.
 It is the responsibility of the competitor/parent to clarify with the event organiser if they are unsure.